January 2026 City Council Minutes

 Motion passed.

-Motion made by Scheidel to approve the Annual Financial Report for FY23-24.
-Second by Croell
+Motion made by Scheidel to approve Annual Financial Report FY24/25.
+Second by Croell.

 Nays: None